sanzous/React-Tailwind-Profile/README.md

 # Optimizations/Future Features or Updates
-1)Add some animations to the pages to make each section more visually appealing.
+1)Add some animations to make each section more visually appealing.

 2)Auto scroll lock to each section

 3)Add clickable links to each Tech used linking to Tech documentation.